 What is watershed management?

 A watershed is the area of land from which water drains into a stream, river, lake, wetland, estuary, or other waterbody.
 Watershed management is the practice of taking into account that land area when protecting and restoring the quality and condition of our surface waters.
 A strong relationship exists between land use and cover, and the water quality and habitat in streams, wetlands, and other waterbodies.
 Modifications and infrastructure we place in and near streams and rivers, like dams and culverts, can also influence the health and integrity of our waterways.
-Healthy watersheds, and their land and water resources, can recharge groundwater, reduce erosion and flooding impacts, minimize public infrastructure and water treatment costs, and be more resilient to climate change—all ecosystem services that directly benefit communities and cost less than restoring these functions once they are degraded.
+Healthy watersheds, and their land and water resources, recharge groundwater, reduce erosion and flooding impacts, minimize public infrastructure and water treatment costs, and are more resilient to climate change—all ecosystem services that directly benefit communities and cost less than restoring these functions once they are degraded.

 What are the threats to Hudson River?

-For more information visit: How is the Hudson Doing? http://www.dec.ny.gov/lands/77105.html
+For more information about progress and threats visit: How is the Hudson Doing? http://www.dec.ny.gov/lands/77105.html

 - You can also visit the Hudson River Estuary Program’s website for updated funding announcements, reports, publications, and related material. https://www.dec.ny.gov/lands/4920.html

 - To get a better understanding of the streams, biodiversity, and land use of the Hudson River Estuary watershed, visit the Hudson Valley Natural Resource Mapper

 - The NYSDEC’s Waterbody Inventory and Priority Waterbodies List of water quality assessment information for the waters of the Hudson Estuary River Basin: http://www.dec.ny.gov/chemical/36740.html